MicrosoftDocs/winrt-api/windows.devices.sensors/humanpresencesensorreadingupdate_presence.md

 ## -description

-Gets whether a primary user is detected.
+Gets or sets whether a primary user is detected.

 ## -property-value